dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - disable address lookup
 - test flow control
 - cleanupTestEnv saved the record (sometimes I don't want this to happen)
+- as fast as possible, and there is a time limit
+- phone <-> watch transition, and I need to verify the study in watch mode

 - check the quality of the data